Romy London

 Extra tip: For a vegan version of char siu, try using TVP slices marinated in a mixture of soy sauce, dark soy sauce, and sugar!
 And for vegan pork sandwiches, you can create the best alternative using either seitan or TVP slices.

+Whether you're looking for a healthier alternative to pork, or just want to try something new, the possibilities are endless!
 And with the help of recipes like this one, you can recreate your favorite pork dishes without sacrificing taste or texture.

 Related Recipes